 Tip 5 – Request to Adjust Tax Deductions at Source – Tip 1 & 2 Automated

 If you make regular contributions, try to request the deduction at source.
 It means that you get your tax refund right away.
 In fact, you don’t even pay taxes on it and it allows you to increase your contribution right there and execute Tip 1!!!
 The government has a form where you can make the request.

 Forget about getting that juicy refund – it’s not a gift to travel to a sunshine destination.
 If you need to save for a trip, try setting up an account for the savings :)

 Tip 6 – Understand Your Contribution Limit – It’s a long Journey

 It’s important to understand your contribution limit in order to plan your contribution but also the possible tax advantages for other needs down the road.
-Take the RESP account for example, if you children do not end up using it or making full use of it, you are much better to roll it inside an RRSP than pay an extra penalty on it.
-You need the room for it though and it’s really about a long term plan since you are probably thinking 20 years down the road here.
+Take the RESP account, for example, if your children do not end up using it or making full use of it, you are much better to roll it inside an RRSP than pay an extra penalty on it.
+You need the room for it though and it’s really about a long-term plan since you are probably thinking 20 years down the road here.

 If your employer has a Defined Contribution Plan, you need to make sure there is room as well for their contribution.
 You won’t get a tax refund from that money but it’s free money.

 All in all, you want to know how much room you have in order to avoid paying any penalty.